cloudflare/workers-docs/build-a-serverless-function/tutorials/build-a-qr-code-generator.md

 }
 ```

 By default, the QR code is generated as a PNG.
-Construct a new instance of `Response`, passing in the PNG data as the body, and a `Content-Type` header of `image/png`: this will allow browsers to properly parse the data coming back from your serverless function as an image:
+Construct a new instance of `Response`, passing in the PNG data as the body, and a `Content-Type` header of `image/png`: this will allow browsers to properly parse the data coming back from your serverless function, as an image:

 ```javascript
 const qr = require('qr-image')